Invariant integral structures in pseudo $H$-type Lie algebras: construction and classification: Construction of subgroups in , ,

 \subsection{General method of the construction}

-In this section we apply the previous theory for the classification of groups $\mathcal S\subset G(B_{r,s})$ and perform the exact construction of non-equivalent subgroups.
-We restrict ourself to $r\in\{1,\ldots,16\}$ and $s=0,1$ because we want to illustrate the main features that appears in classification without diving into technical details.
-The classification for arbitrary $\mathcal S\subset G(B_{r,s})$ is postponed for the forthcoming paper.
+In this section we apply the previous theory for the classification of groups $\mathcal S\subset \mathbb S_{r,s}$.
+We illustrate the theory by exact construction of non-equivalent subgroups for $0\leq r+s\leq 16$.
+We restrict ourselves to $0\leq r+s\leq 16$ because we want to illustrate the main features that appear in classification without diving into technical details.
+The classification for arbitrary $\mathcal S\subset \mathbb S_{r,s}$ is postponed for a forthcoming paper.
+As we mentioned earlier for $r+s\geq 17$ the new invariants, except of $\ell(r,s)$, $|\mathfrak b(PI)|$, $T_k$-type of $PI$ and connectedness, must be considered.
+For the moment we are not aware about new features that can occur for $r+s\geq 17$, and must work additionally to find them.